5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 One of the myths about Agile adoption is that there is a Yes/No answer to this question.
 In reality, you can neither rule out Agile nor adopt it in its entirety.
 Rather, you have to decide the extent to which you can implement it for different projects and also the particular flavor of Agile.

 After convincing top management to move towards Agile, I was pretty excited to embed it in all the projects right away.
 Then there was some divine assistance that asked me to experiment with a smaller startup project first.
-Once, we had a success story, we intended to replicate the same practices across all projects.
+Once we have a success story, we intend to replicate the same practices across all projects.

 Things didn’t work as we expected.
 Soon I realized that the feasibility of any form and extent of Agile should not be on a just organizational level but also on the project level.
 Even within an organization, it’s not practically possible to materialize the Agile principles as a standard across the board.

-Although there are many variables of a project that affects Agile adoption but broadly speaking, it is project size and nature that have to be emphasized.
+Although there are many variables of a project that affects Agile adoption, broadly speaking, it is project size and nature that have to be emphasized.

 If the requirements and timelines are well-defined initially and are not likely to change much, then moving to Agile might not create a significant difference considering the risk associated with a transformational change in an organization.

-Agile has been effective for those software projects in which requirements evolve over the time, which is true in most of the projects but not for all.
+Agile has been effective for those software projects in which requirements evolve over time, which is true for most of the projects but not for all.
 Secondly, for large-scale projects, you have to go for large-scale Agile with higher complexity and a higher level of risks associated with it.

 The project size also helps you decide the particular Agile method to adopt for a project, as shown in Figure 4, taken from an academic evaluation of different Agile methods.